sveetch/Optimus/docs/pages.rst

     List of data file paths related to the page building.
 It is mostly used from the watcher to know what data files to watch for and possibly trigger a build.

+    Data files are only for build side.
+If you got something like a simple JSON file only used by your frontend it is not a view data file.

 The short way is like so : ::

     from optimus.pages.views import PageViewBase